miselin/rustic/README.md

-# Rustic Operating System
+# Rustic Embedded Framework

-This is a simple and small kernel for x86 systems, with the goal of writing as much of the system as possible in Rust.
+Rustic is a framework that provides a platform upon which to build embedded applications.
+Rustic offers abstractions that make performing common tasks such as MMIO, working with GPIO pins, and handling timers easy, amongst many other helpful features.

-There are naturally components that are written Assembly, but the goal is to write as much of the systema s possible in Rust.
+There are naturally components that are written Assembly, but the goal is to write as much of the framework as possible in Rust.

-It currently simply writes some text to the screen, displays a slow spinning status indicator in the bottom right corner, and echoes characters entered on the keyboard.
-Keyboard LEDs work too.
+The repository contains an example application in src/application/example.rs, which writes text to the screen and serial port, and shows a spinner in the lower right corner of the screen.

+The initial goal is to support:
+* i386 PC
+* ARMv6 Rasberry Pi
+* ARMv7 BeagleBoard

+Rustic currently provides abstractions for:
+* A VGA console (via `rustic::mach::Screen` trait)
+* A serial line (via `rustic::mach::Serial` trait)
+* A keyboard (via `rustic::mach::Keyboard` trait)
+* Timers (via `rustic::mach::TimerHandlers` trait)
+ * Currently, timers merely call a function every N milliseconds, where N is decided by the machine-specific implementation.
+* GPIO on supported platforms (via `rustic::mach::Gpio` trait)
+* MMIO (via `rustic::mach::Mmio` trait)
+ * This can be used to write to arbitary addresses and should be used with care.
+* Custom IRQ handling (via `rustic::mach::IrqHandler` trait)

 ## Building Rustic